gkwa/nearstand/README.md

 # nearstand

 Purpose:

-Nearstand is a command-line tool designed to efficiently shrink image files while maintaining acceptable quality.
+Nearstand is a command-line tool to shrink image files while maintaining acceptable quality.
 It's particularly useful for batch processing large numbers of images or entire directories.

 ## Features